royborgen/llama/README.md

 You can start or stop the Ollama listener service by running the script with an argument.
 The available arguments are:

 * `start`: Starts the Ollama listener service and runs the LLM llama3 model using `ollama run llama3`.
 This command executes `sudo systemctl start snap.ollama.listener.service` to start the service.
-Once the Ollama is closed the script will execute `sudo systemctl stop snap.ollama.listener.service`
+Once the Ollama is closed the script will stop the listener service by executing `sudo systemctl stop snap.ollama.listener.service`

 * `stop`: Stops the Ollama listener service by executing `sudo systemctl stop snap.ollama.listener.service`.